-In certain circumstances, the Dean for Student Success and Retention, or designee, may impose an interim suspension prior to an administrative hearing or a Student Conduct Board hearing.
+In certain circumstances, the Dean for Students, or designee, may impose an interim suspension prior to an administrative hearing or a Student Conduct Board hearing.
 Circumstances could include, but are not limited to, theft or other abuse of College property.

-- 1. Interim Suspension may also be imposed, but not limited to the following: - a. safety and well-being of members of the college community or preservation of college property; or - b. ensuring the student's own physical or emotional safety and well-being; or - c. avoiding a threat of disruption of or interference with the
+- 1. Interim Suspension may also be imposed, but not limited to the following: - a. safety and well-being of members of the college community or preservation of college property; or - b. ensuring the student's own physical or emotional safety and well-being; or - c. avoiding a threat of disruption of or interference with the normal operations of the college. - 2.
+During the interim suspension, students will be denied access to the campus (including classes), to off-campus instructional sites, and/or to all other college activities or privileges for which the student might otherwise be eligible, as the Dean for Students determines appropriate.

-- During the interim suspension, students will be denied access to the campus (including classes), to off-campus instructional sites, and/or to all other college activities or privileges for which the student might otherwise be eligible, as the Dean for Student Success and Retention determines appropriate. - D. Appeals
+D. Appeals

 A decision reached or a sanction imposed by the Student Conduct Board may be appealed in writing.
 Letter must be postmarked within ten (10) college days of the receipt of the letter to the Vice President of Student Development of the College, Grounds for appeals should rely upon new evidence, previously unavailable evidence or how the proceeding and/or decision was unjustified.
-The Vice President shall make a determination based upon the report from the Student Conduct Board and Dean for Student Success and Retention, as well as any written documentation submitted by the student.
+The Vice President shall make a determination based upon the report from the Student Conduct Board and Dean for Students, as well as any written documentation submitted by the student.
 The Vice President of Student Development shall render his/her decision within ten (10) college days after receipt of the appeal.

-- 1. An appeal will be limited to a procedural review except when substantive evidence is presented or when the decision involves suspension or expulsion. - 2.
-The Dean for Student Success and Retention will perform a content review of all decisions involving suspension and expulsion and furnish recommendations as warranted to Vice President of Student Development. - Review of the case by the Vice President of Student Development may not result in more severe sanctions for the accused students. - 4.
+- 1. An appeal will be limited to a procedural review except when substantive evidence is presented or when the decision involves suspension or expulsion. - The Dean for Students will perform a content review of all decisions involving suspension and expulsion and furnish recommendations as warranted to Vice President of Student Development. - 3.
+Review of the case by the Vice President of Student Development may not result in more severe sanctions for the accused students. - 4.
 The decision of the Vice President of Student Development shall be final.